-- receiving the consolidated financial statements of the Company for the financial year ended December 31, 2022 and the report of the independent auditors thereon; - electing directors; - appointing auditors and authorizing the directors to set their remuneration: - to consider and, if thought fit, to pass, with or without variation, an ordinary resolution of disinterested shareholders to approve the repricing of certain stock options previously granted to insiders of the Company.
+- receiving the consolidated financial statements of the Company for the financial year ended December 31, 2023 and the report of the independent auditors thereon; - electing directors; - appointing auditors and authorizing the directors to set their remuneration.

-The holders of common shares of record at the close of business (Eastern Standard Time) on May 16, 2023 are entitled to receive notice of, to attend and to vote at this Meeting.
+The holders of common shares of record at the close of business (Eastern Standard Time) on May 13, 2024 are entitled to receive notice of, to attend and to vote at this Meeting.